 3. Standardization of immunological assays necessary for future following clinical studies,

-The batch of the vaccine will be produced using a technology conceived and developed in Tuscany, and the project will allow the completion of the preclinical development of the vaccine, offering the possibility to begin clinical trials as early as 2018.
-Moreover, an epidemiological model of the disease incidence and prevalence will be prepared in order to correctly estimate the burden of disease, proposing a sustainable vaccination strategy using the novel effective vaccine.
+The batch of the vaccine was produced using a technology conceived and developed in Tuscany, and the project allowed the completion of the preclinical development of the vaccine, offering the possibility to begin clinical trials.
+Moreover, an epidemiological model of the disease incidence and prevalence were prepared in order to correctly estimate the burden of disease, proposing a sustainable vaccination strategy using the novel effective vaccine.

 S-AFRIVAC is an innovative partnership, using a new technology developed in Tuscany